 What's the most important day out of the above?
 Hands down, Sunday.
 Review is essential if you want to make progress.
 If you never review what you've done, how will you know whether or not you've improved?

-General Study Tips: Developing good study habits is key for lifelong achivement and not just testing.
-Here's a no-muss, no-fuss list of study tips that should help you no matter what you're studying for.
+General Study Tip: Developing good study habits is key for lifelong achievement and not just testing.